 The CBRM is a community that leads and will pursue opportunities that advance our region.
 This begins by making our community the most business and development-friendly in Atlantic Canada.
 As Mayor, I will empower the CBRM's employees and residents to ensure they have the benefit of working and living in one of Canada's best-run municipalities.
 They will set the tone, create the spark and serve as catalysts for significant, positive community change.

 The CBRM is a confident community that demonstrates transparency and strict reporting of the strategic goals and outcomes of its government.
 Municipal government is inclusive and will regularly consult with residents, business leaders, organizations and partners on the journey ahead.
 Through a confident and focused municipal government, residents and businesses in CBRM can benefit from quality front-line services.

 Our determination and effort are our greatest strengths.
 May we find an abundance of both in the coming years.

 Mayor, Cape Breton Regional Municipality

 Mayor Clarke was elected in October 2012, pledging a different approach to the leadership of the Cape Breton Regional Municipality.
 He has begun work on many initiatives that were outlined in the Reorganization Plan for Positive Change passed by council in November, 2012.

 Some of the firsts:

-During the budget consultation process in February and March, 2013, over 500 residents were consulted on the top priorities for our city.
+During annual budget consultations over 800 residents have been consulted on the top priorities for our city.
 Job creation was the number one priority and the Port of Sydney was widely viewed, by a majority of residents, as the key to economic growth.